bosz/IMS_Soft400/README.md

 Note: Each module has to be developed along side its reports so as to sync our work.

-#List of Team Members with Module
+#List of Team Members with Modules

 * Fonji Fonkeng Rocard (Sales Module)
 * Isidore Fru Che (Purchase Module)